nicklaslanman/MinnesotaStateSystemDarParser/README.md

 # MinnesotaStateSystemDarsParser
-Generic parser that returns tech ID, student name, advisor name, cumulative and major GPA's, Minnesota State Transfer Curriculum status, course IDs, grades, and course names of completed and currently enrolled courses.
+Generic parser that returns tech ID, student name, advisor name, cumulative GPA, major GPA, Minnesota State Transfer Curriculum status & course IDs, grades, and course names of completed and currently enrolled courses.
-To use replace line 15 in server.js with a path to your test DARs.
+To use replace line 90 in server.js with a path to your test DARs.